iaretechnician/barebones-masterserver-wiki/Database-Implementations.md

 You can find alternative database implementations in `Barebones/MsfDatabaseImplementations/`.
 They will be zipped, so if you want to use them, you'll need to extract them first.
 By default, there should be two alternatives:

-* MySQL - :warning: until the V2.0.3 is out, I'd recommend downloading [this implementation](https://mega.nz/#!VBVymKSB!eTmiG-sZMV4GnYxuGc6mL7Z4uZJzezaK-M3lh6MWvOM)
+* MySQL - :warning: until the V2.0.3 is out, I'd recommend downloading [this implementation](https://mega.nz/#!VBVymKSB!eTmiG-sZMV4GnYxuGc6mL7Z4uZJzezaK-M3lh6MWvOM) | or [Mirror](https://drive.google.com/open?id=0B87OgNU13WpjakwyeFNJQzg1RGM)

 * MongoDB

 ## How to Change The Database Implementation